Skatteetaten/aurora-management-interface-js/README.md

 # Aurora Management Interface Javascript

-This library is fulfilling the contract between an Application on Openshift and the Aurora Console application known as "the management interface"
+This library is for fulfilling the contract between an Application on Openshift and the Aurora Console application known as "the management interface".
+It provides a slim framework for providing basic application information and customizable health status.

+The project is based on [TypeScript-Node-Starter](https://github.com/Microsoft/TypeScript-Node-Starter).

-## What endpoint does it contain
+## What endpoints does it contain
  - `/` (default start endpoint), shows a link of all the other management endpoints
  - `/info` show links to infrastructure, dependencies and git/build information
  - `/health` show health checks.

-This project is based on [TypeScript-Node-Starter](https://github.com/Microsoft/TypeScript-Node-Starter)

 ## API
 ## managementInterface([options])